MatheusFoganholo/angular-agenda/README.md

 # angular-agenda 📞

 This is a small and basic project, where a simple crud (create, read, update, delete) using Angular was created.
 It is a single page application with a simple backend that stores the contact's name, phone and address.<br/>
+<strong>Note:</strong> This is a desktop application that is not responsive, that is, it will only work properly on large monitors.<br/>

 ![](./Screenshot.png)